PaulApivat/thai_dishes/README.md

 ## Initial Scope

-- Phase 1: Scrape the Thai Dishes table from wikipedia.
+- Phase 1: Scrape the Thai Dishes table from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Thai_dishes).
 Clean the data.
 Run exploratory analysis to get some insights.
 Use Python for web scraping, R for data wrangling and visualization.

 - Next: Potentially use Text Analysis